The Tragus Piercing: Everything You Need To Know

 The tragus will take a few months to heal.
 Cartilage famously varies in its healing times, but most often the tragus heals between 2 - 3 months.
 However, some report healing times of up to a year, so keep an eye on your piercing and talk to a piercer if you’re unsure you’re fully healed.
 Keep in mind that the inside of a piercing takes longer to heal, so even if it looks healed externally, it might still have some healing left to do.

-Aftercare rules
+Aftercare Rules

 As mentioned previously, the tragus healing process requires strict aftercare practices.
 The difficulty of healing cartilage combined with its location next to the bacteria-ridden ear canal makes it extra susceptible to infection and scarring.
 Beyond standard aftercare practices, here are some aftercare tips unique to the tragus piercing.